 - Big tournaments come with some huge variance

-- Additional expenses (traveling, accommodation) makes it hard to be very profitable
+- Additional expenses (traveling, accommodation) make it hard to be very profitable

 If you are just transitioning to playing poker professionally, this is not something you are likely to do at the beginning.
-Well, unless you have a huge bankroll and great skills, but then, you probably would not be reading this article.
+Well, unless you have a huge bankroll and great skills, then you probably would not be reading this article.

 However, you should not give up so easily.
 There are plenty of ways to get into tournaments and enjoy traveling the world.

 You can play small satellites and win your tickets or sell your shares for a specific tournament to other players and only hold some % of your action.